agbleze/dazer/README.md

 1. Specify the algorithms to run

 # How to use
-The package can be run from the command line / terminal
+The package can be run from the command line / terminal.
+First,config file needs to be provided

 # How to contribute